rmjordas/awesome-vue/content/components-and-libraries/ui-utilities.md

 - [FormVuelar](https://github.com/janiskelemen/formvuelar) - Vue form components with server-side validation in mind
 - [vue-final-validate](https://phphe.github.io/vue-final-validate/) - Vue validation solution from my development experience, support nested, async.
 - [vform](https://github.com/cretueusebiu/vform) - A simple way to handle Laravel back-end validation in Vue.
-- [vue-form-container](https://github.com/VitorLuizC/vue-form-container) - A Provider Component that encapsulate your forms and handle their states and validations
+- [vue-form-container](https://github.com/VitorLuizC/vue-form-container) - A `Provider Component` that encapsulates your forms and handles their states and validations
-- [ps-validation](https://github.com/PrimitiveSocial/ps-validation) - A Vue plugin that provides out-of-the-box data validation rules, very much inspired from Laravel validation system
+- [ps-validation](https://github.com/PrimitiveSocial/ps-validation) - A Vue plugin that provides out-of-the-box data validation rules, very much inspired by the Laravel validation system
 - [vue-laravel-errors](https://github.com/Sohaib-Sherif/vue-laravel-errors) - A Vue.JS plugin that adds a global mixin which can be used to fill an errors variable from a laravel error response and display it as an object or array, can also be used as a local mixin
 - [vue-input-validator](https://github.com/mediv0/vue-input-validator) - Highly extensible & customizable input validator for Vue 2
 - [@vuito/vue](https://github.com/mathix420/vuito) - Simple, lightweight, isomorphic, and template-based validation library
 - [vue-tiny-validate](https://github.com/FrontLabsOfficial/vue-tiny-validate) - Tiny (2.5KB minified) Vue Validate Composition
+- [vest](https://github.com/ealush/vest) - Declarative form validation framework inspired by unit testing

 ## Resize